 Student Profile - Hannah Pearce

-Hannah is a PhD student in the Department of Immunology, and her research looks at using gene therapy to prevent the build up of plaque in blood vessels.
-Hannah is supervised by Prof Christoph Hagemeyer in the Australian Centre for Blood Diseases.
+Hannah completed her PhD in 2017.
+She was a PhD student in the Department of Immunology, and her research looked at using gene therapy to prevent the build up of plaque in blood vessels.
+Hannah was supervised by Prof Christoph Hagemeyer in the Australian Centre for Blood Diseases.
+This interview was originally published during Hannah's PhD.

 What is your research about?